Azure-Samples/azureml-flight-delay/README.md

 # Flight Delay ML Demo

-New doc for AzureML walkthrough demo at https://github.com/Azure-Samples/azureml-flight-delay/blob/main/docs/AzureML%20Overview%20Demo.docx
+New doc for AzureML walkthrough demo at https://github.com/Azure-Samples/azureml-flight-delay/blob/main/docs/AzureML%20Overview%20Demo.docx with walkthroughs using AutoML, Notebook with AutoML and Responsible AI, and Notebook with MLOps and MLflow.

 **Important:** Work in progress.
 Demo data rehosted in Blob container (account name: azuremlexamples, container name: flight-delay, paths: data/, images/).